donmerendolo/exportify-cli/README.md

 Copy the Client ID, Client Secret and Redirect URI and paste them below.
 ```

-After running `python exportify-cli.py` (or [`exportify-cli.exe`](https://github.com/donmerendolo/exportify-cli/releases/latest/download/exportify-cli.exe) if you use the Windows binary) the first time, it should keep you authenticated so you don't have to log in each time.
+After running `python exportify-cli.py` (or [one of the binaries](https://github.com/donmerendolo/exportify-cli/releases/latest)) the first time, it should keep you authenticated so you don't have to log in each time.

 If you wish to log out, simply remove the `.cache` file (you may also have to remove access to `exportify-cli` in https://www.spotify.com/us/account/apps/).